This sample demonstrates how the Mountain erosion node works.

 We use a Perlin noise generator with only one level of detail to create the main shape of the terrain.
 We want to create a mountain, so we constrain the elevation using a smoothed half-sphere.

 A ridged noise is used to add medium-scale details.
 The Apply curve node transforms the elevation via a hand-drawn control curve to add small details at every elevation.

-We combine the main shape and the procedural details with a Sum node.
+We combine the main shape and the procedural details with a Blend node.
 We reshape the terrain to sharpen the peaks and also to flatten the base of the mountain.

 Simulation nodes, such as mountain erosion or hydraulic erosion, increase the realism of the landscape by applying different effects to the terrain.